 There is also no evidence that the level of risk posed to a female is reduced if a male person identities as a women.
-There is evidence however that male-born transgender people retain a male-like pattern of criminality, see HERE and HERE.
-Moreover, the vast majority of male-born transgender people retain their penis, see HERE.
+There is evidence however that male-born transgender people retain a male-like pattern of criminality, and this can be seen in prison data.
+Moreover, the vast majority of male-born transgender people retain their penis.

 For all these reasons, providing women with a totally male-free space while they are undressing is a simple, effective and common-sense safeguarding policy.

 Sexual offences do not always have to involve physical contact.
 Being spied on by males while undressing is a serious problem that some females can fall victim to and even more worry about.
 Concealed peep holes and any gaps between curtains, floor or ceiling make it easy for males to spy on females without them knowing.
 Privacy cannot even be guaranteed by using fully enclosed individual changing spaces due to the easy availability of cheap miniature cameras.